thomasbelliott/516-1/README.md

 #### Grading (5 points total):

-- Your is syntactically correct: 1 point.
+- Your program is syntactically correct: 1 point.
 - Your program is able to guess numbers: 1 point.
 - Your program guesses numbers in the most efficient way: 3 points.